Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: The NPA pair-potential approach compared to methods based on multi-center potentials

 \subsection{The ion-ion $N$-body corrections and the NPA model}

 It is of interest to see how the pair-potential used in the NPA brings in the three-body energy and such `multi-center' terms via the ion-ion XC functional used in the NPA approach.
-Of course, if classical MD is used with the NPA pair-potentials~\cite{Nadin88,HarbourDSF18,Stanek2020}, then the ion-ion correlations are automatically built up by the long-range pair-interactions.
-Such simulations yield the $g_{ii}(r)$, but the calculation of the total energy requires contributions from the electron subsystem in calculating the total energy, as discussed in Ref.~\cite{eos95}.
+Of course, if classical MD is used with the NPA pair-potentials~\cite{Nadin88,HarbourDSF18,Stanek21}, then the ion-ion correlations are automatically built up by the long-range pair-potentials.
+Such simulations yield the $g_{ii}(r)$, but the calculation of the total free energy requires contributions from the electron subsystem to the total energy, as discussed in Ref.~\cite{eos95}.
 In using the SW potential, the $g_{ii}(r)$ and the SW-potential are sufficient to determine the total energy as there is no electron subsystem.

 Here we consider the question of many-ion effects using the theory of integral equations for ion correlations.

-In contrast to the SW-potential, the NPA pair potentials do not include any pre-assigned structural characteristics.
-Such pre-assigned structures are usually valid only in a specific regime of ionization (e.g., carbon with a valance of four), density and temperature.
+In contrast to the SW-potential, the NPA pair potentials do not include any pre-assigned structural characteristics except for the effect of the average ion density imposed by the Wigner-Seitz sphere.
+SW-type pre-assigned structures are usually valid only in a specific regime of $\bar{Z}$ (e.g., carbon with a valance of four), $\bar{\rho}$.
 The pair-potentials and the associated XC-functionals of the NPA approach {\it generate} the appropriate lowest energy structure where the local ordering may be tetrahedral, face-centered etc., or a thermodynamic mixture of many structures with no predominant structure.

 We consider a uniform fluid consisting of atoms of one type for simplicity.
 The DFT Eq.~\ref{KS-ion.eqn} for the ion subsytem solves for the minimum energy ion distribution $\rho(r)$ and gives the form: